 Pets, and dogs in particular, are one of the most valuable means of social interaction you can have; not just relating to how you or your kids interact with the animal itself, but also in the fact that people are more likely to interact with you when you’re with an animal.

 It doesn’t matter how big a dog is, unwanted visitors think twice about calling when they can hear a pooch is in residence.

 Pets are as great for psychological health as they are for physical health, according to the Pets at Home report – and that includes having a lasting, positive effect on children.
 Dr Carri Westgrath, Epidemiology and Population Researcher at Liverpool University, says, “Generally, if you own a dog, you are more physically active.”
 In an age of ever-increasing screen use, that’s a good thing – for both adults and children.

-Not only that, studies carried out by Mustard Research show children, who grow up around animals, are less prone to allergies later in life.
+Not only that, studies carried out by Mustard Research also show that children who grow up around animals are less prone to allergies later in life.

 Fresh Air.
 Exercise.
 What More Could You Want?